lunakoly/Mish/README.md

 * __--max-loop-depth n__

   sets maximum amount of code repeats inside loops.
-That's because if you get an infinite loop somehow you we won't be able to stop it via minecraft console
+That's because if you get an infinite loop somehow you won't be able to stop it via minecraft console

 * __--noop__